 Below are a few sample chapters from my book.
 When the reader receives the e-book itself, it's nothing like what you see on this webpage.
 The e-book comes is in a very easy to read, pdf format.
-The story has over 700 hundred photographs to go along with it.
-From May of 2009 through March of 2010 I went through this 280,000 worded manuscript four more times to get it up to par.
+From May of 2009 through March of 2010 I went through this 277,000 worded manuscript four more times to get it up to par.
+I also spent a long time in the latter part of 2022 doing the same thing.
 If you enjoy what you've read so far, then please contact me at the email address that's on every web page here.
 The e-book can be purchased at the following link:

 When we continued, the road that we were on was now called Highway 2.
 The only difference at this point was the fact that the clocks had gone back an hour.
 Ninety-two miles later we arrived at a place called Tok.
 In the background was a whole peninsula of mountains and most were covered in white.